 Next, we show how integration of the economy affects population size and spatial structure.
-We examine how the steady state is affected by changing trade freeness, $\phi$ , and migration freeness, $\nu$ .
+We examine how the steady state is affected by changing trade freeness, φ , and migration freeness, ν .14

 First, we show the effects of changing trade freeness.
-Figure 9 describes the steady state corresponding to each $\phi$ .
-Increased trade freeness increases the share of workers in region 1 (Figure 9(a)).
-At levels higher than $\phi = \phi_s \approx 0.39$ , the economy completely agglomerates.
+Figure 9 describes the steady state corresponding to each φ .
+A rise in trade freeness increases the share of workers in region 1 (Figure 9(a)).
+At levels higher than $\phi = \phi_s \approx 0.39$, the economy completely agglomerates.
 We depict the number of workers in Figure 9(d).
-Because trade of goods incurs few transportation costs with higher trade freeness, an increase in the trade freeness directly increases the real wage, which reduces the fertility rate.
-Hence, the steady-state total number of workers decreases due to an increase of trade freeness.
-Since this reduction of the total number of workers is large, even in region 1, the number of workers decreases although an increase in trade freeness induces the population concentration to region 1.
+Because trade of goods comes to incur few transportation costs, an increase in the trade freeness directly increases the real wage, which reduces the fertility rate.
+Hence, the steady-state total number of workers decreases due to a rise of trade freeness.
+Since this reduction of the total number of workers is large, even in region 1, the number of workers decreases although a rise in trade freeness induces the population concentration to region 1.
 Hereby, the steady-state fertility rate increases in region 1 because the reduction of the total number of workers decreases the real wage (Figures 9(b) and 9(c)).
-Moreover, the real wage gap decreases as the trade freeness increases, which brings about reduction in the regional differences of natural change and social change (Figure 9(e) and 9(f)).
-After
+Moreover, the real wage gap decreases as the trade freeness rises, which brings about reduction in the regional differences of natural change and social change (Figures 9(e) and 9(f)).
+After complete agglomeration, trade freeness does not affect the number of workers, natural change, and social change in the steady state since, in this case, there is only one region in the economy.

-&lt;sup>17Using the initial distribution of workers and all parameters in the migration case in Subsection 5.1, we calculate the steady state corresponding to each $\phi$ and $\nu$ .
-Note that $\phi = \phi{12} = \phi{21}$ .
+14Using the initial distribution of workers and all parameters in the migration case in Subsection 5.1, we calculate the steady state corresponding to each φ and ν .